Rasmus-Bertell/hoarder/README.md

 Movie collection manager and organizer.

-Add movies you own or want to own to your list and have them organized and in one place.
+Add movies you own or want to own to your list and have them organized in one place.
 Quickly browse through your collection and see all your movies at a glance.